ibm-js/dcolor/README.md

 ## Migration

-This is a subset of the former dojox/color project.
+This is a subset of the former dojox/color project with the addition of the dojo/_base/Color object.

 Migration steps from dojox/color to dcolor: